Wrongful Death Claims in Winter Haven, FL - Personal Injury Lawyer

 If you have a family member who has died due to someone else’s negligence, you and your family should contact a Winter Haven wrongful death personal injury attorney as soon as possible.
 Although pursuing a legal claim might feel impossible right now, you should know that there is a limited period of time in which to pursue a wrongful death claim in every state.

 The general rule is that you have two years to file for wrongful death in Florida.
 However, there are exceptions depending on the type of claim you are filing.
-For that reason, it’s important to work with a trusted wrongful death attorney who help determine the deadline for your claim.
+For that reason, it’s important to work with a trusted wrongful death attorney who helps determine the deadline for your claim.

 Although two years may sound like a long time, your lawyer will need to collect substantial evidence to support your wrongful death claim.
-If you wait to act, crucial evidence may be lost or you may lose options for pursuing maximum compensation.
+If you wait to act, crucial evidence may be lost, or you may lose options for pursuing maximum compensation.

 How Can Brooks Law Group Help Me?